Ezharjan/cv/src/entries/content/introduction.md

 title: About Me
 ---

-I’m a software engineer with 5 years of experience _(among which contains a 4-year on-campus study and a 1-year full-time work experience)_ in the field of software and a special background in game engine development.
-My focus was on enhancing the performance of render engines as well as creating convenient tools and APIs for game developers.
-My past work included the direct engagement in game development as a Game Developer & Game Engine Developer.
+Currently, I'm researching autonomous driving and the implementation of AI-based content generation tools for testing autonomous driving systems.
+I was a software engineer with 5 years of experience, which included a 4-year on-campus study and 1 year of full-time work experience in the field of software, with a special background in game engine development.
+My primary focus was on enhancing the performance of rendering engines and creating convenient tools and APIs for game developers.
+My previous roles involved direct engagement in game development as a Game Engine Developer.